AdamKomarowski/unrealtechart/book/process/measuring-performance.md

 CPU: Game (Game context) -> Draw (What to render)
 GPU: GPU (Final pixels)

-Generate a Chart Over a Period of Time
+Generate a Chart Over a Period of Time.

 Very useful to get the stat unit times over a longer period of time.